-Judy Krogsgard lived out on Lee Road used to teach voice and piano at her home back in the 1980's as well.
+Judy Krogsgard lived out on Lee Road and used to teach voice and piano at her home back in the 1980's as well.
 She was also involved with a lot of local theatrical productions through the years.

 Harold Collins noted that he took guitar lessons from Tommy “Fat Tom” Rodwig, at their home on, or near, 16th Ave.
 "I played drums with Allis Murray, who taught lessons, and she recommended Tommy.
 I rode my bike, carrying my guitar, and paid $5 a lesson."